|Quick Facts: Glaziers

 Glaziers install glass in windows, skylights, and other fixtures in buildings.

 As in many other construction trades, the work of glaziers is physically demanding.
-They may experience cuts from tools and glass, and falls from ladders and scaffolding.
+They may experience cuts from tools and glass, falls from ladders and scaffolding, and exposure to solvents.
 Most work full time.

 Glaziers typically enter the occupation with a high school diploma and learn their trade through an apprenticeship or on-the-job training.

 The median annual wage for glaziers was $48,720 in May 2022.